cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ---
 title: Move to Production
 order: 21
-description: Elements to run your Checkers in production
+description: Elements to run your checkers in production
-tag: deep-dive
+tags:
+  - guided-coding
+  - dev-ops
 ---

 # Move to Production

-How would you apply what you learned about [running in production](/academy/xl-run-prod/0-overview.html) to your checkers blockchain?
+How would you apply what you learned about [running in production](/hands-on-exercise/5-run-in-prod/0-overview.html) to your checkers blockchain?

 ## Prepare the node